 The main factor producers should consider when using by-product feeds is economics.
-Producers should check with several brokers to determine the market price and nutrient profile of each byproduct feed considered.
+Producers should check with several brokers to determine the market price and nutrient profile of each by-product feed considered.
 Prices vary throughout the year, so a few phone calls can save several hundred dollars over the course of the year.
 Once a delivery price has been established, the next step is to calculate the true cost for using the by-product feed.
-A sample worksheet for computing the total cost of a by-product feed is presented in Table 1 (p.2).
+A sample worksheet for computing the total cost of a by-product feed is presented in Table 1.

 For example, a producer is considering a by-product feed that can be purchased for \$125 per ton delivered to the farm.
 If 23 tons are delivered, then the initial cost is \$2,875.
-Interest costs equal \$71.88 assuming an interest rate of 10 percent and that the

-load will be fed in three months.
-Shrinkage losses vary, but range from 15 to 30 percent for wet byproduct feeds, 4 to 10 percent for dry feeds stored in a commodity shed, and 2 to 6 percent for the dry feeds stored in bins.
+Interest costs equal \$71.88 assuming an interest rate of 10 percent and that the load will be fed in three months.
+Shrinkage losses vary, but range from 15 to 30 percent for wet by-product feeds, 4 to 10 percent for dry feeds stored in a commodity shed, and 2 to 6 percent for the dry feeds stored in bins.
 If shrinkage and storage losses are maintained at 7 percent, an additional \$201.25 is added to the cost.
-Extra time for handling the byproduct feed can easily add another \$50 or more to the cost.
-The total cost of the by-product feed is actually \$139.05 per ton.
-Failure to include these costs does not provide the producer a true evaluation of the by-product feed's potential for reducing feed cost.
+Extra time for handling the by-product feed can easily add another \$50 or more to the cost.
+The total cost of the by-product feed is actually closer to \$139.05 per ton.
+Failure to include these additional costs does not provide the producer a true evaluation of the byproduct feed's potential for reducing overall feed cost.

-Once the true cost of the by-product feed has been established, the impact of using this feed on feed cost should be calculated.
-One of the simplest approaches is to calculate the value of the byproduct feed based on the energy and protein content of the feed compared with corn and soybean meal.
-However, this method does not account for other nutrients provided or differences in the nutrient form (i.e., degradable versus undegradable protein).
-There are computer programs, such as FEEDVAL (University of Wisconsin), that will calculate the cost of the by-product compared with other feeds using more nutrient information Another way of evaluating by-product feeds is to use a least cost ration formulation program to compare its value against feeds currently being fed.
-This approach provides an analysis of this particular byproduct feed at the current price, but it doesn't provide any information on usage if the price of the by-product feed changes.
+Once the true cost of the by-product feed has been established, the impact on overall feed cost of using this feed should be calculated.
+One of the simplest approaches is to calculate the value of the by-product feed based on the energy and protein content of the feed compared with corn and soybean meal.
+However, this method does not account for other nutrients provided or differences in the nutrient form (e.g., degradable vs. undegradable protein).
+There are computer programs such as FEEDVAL (University of Wisconsin) that will calculate the cost of the by-product compared with other feeds using more nutrient information.

+Another way of evaluating by-product feeds is to use a least cost ration formulation program to compare its value against feeds currently being fed.
+This approach provides an analysis of this particular by-product feed at the current price, but it doesn't provide any information on usage if the price of the by-product feed changes.
 To determine the price range that the by-product feed will be economical, additional rations must be formulated using a least cost ration formulation program.
-The cost of the byproduct feed in the first formulation is set at \$0/ton to determine the upper cost at which usage will be reduced.
-In the second formulation, the price of the by-product feed should be increased to the upper cost calculated in the first ration plus \$0.01/ton; then reformulate the ration.
+The cost of the by-product feed in the first formulation is set at \$0/ ton to determine the upper cost at which usage will be reduced.
+In the second formulation, the price of the by-product feed should be increased to the upper cost calculated in the first ration plus \$0.01/ton and the ration reformulated.
 This process is continued until the by-product feed is no longer used in the ration.
 The information from these simulations will determine the price range that the by-product feed will be economical to use as well as the impact on the usage of the by-product feed and other ingredients.
-In some situations the by-product feed may be economical to include in the rations, but the amount used is reduced so it is not practical to feed.
+In some situations the by-product feed may be economical to include in the rations, but the amount used is reduced so that it is not practical to feed.